Balance B/F and Balance C/F

 Explanation & Example – Balance B\F

-At the beginning of a new journal page the opening balance is quoted from the previous page, this balance pulled forward from previous page to the current page is termed as “Balance B/F” or “Total B/F” (Brought Forward).
+At the beginning of a new journal page, the opening balance is quoted from the previous page, this balance pulled forward from the previous page to the current page is termed as “Balance B/F” or “Total B/F” (Brought Forward).

 Consequently from the above example when Unreal Corp. moves to the next page of its journal book it will bring both the closing debit and credit balance from the previous page.